 The Reformist Agenda

-A New Way Forward means
+A New Way Forward means delivering A Future

 Our democracy is supposed to represent people — not the wealthy few, not corporations, and not the special interests who spend billions to tilt the system in their favor.
 But today, too many leaders answer to donors instead of voters.
 Too many decisions are shaped in boardrooms and backrooms instead of with communities.
 And too many families struggle to just get by while the ultra-rich accumulate more wealth and more power.